 To protect A and hospital’s privacy, I won’t share the complete letter here.
 It’s a formal letter addressed to Airasia and here was how it went:

 I submitted the letter via another eForm again and received another email from AirAsia.
-My cancellation was approved, but I was warned about the additional charges.
+My cancellation was approved, but I was warned about additional charges.
 In my case, it was the cancellation fee per passenger per way.
-Also, my refund is in Credit Shell form, valid for 90 days.
+Also, my refund is in form of credit shell that I must use to book for another flight within 90 days.

 How much did I get back?